“Is Your Funeral Planned?”

 The celebration of life (funeral) for a young husband, father, and friend gripped us all, as we confronted our own mortality.

-Planning a wedding and a funeral really are not that different, the costs are significant, but usually a funeral is planned in 3 days or less, and you don’t know how many are coming.
+Planning a wedding and a funeral really is not that different, the costs are significant, but usually, a funeral is planned in 3 days or less, and you don’t know how many are coming.

-Heaven is a wonderful place, and grief is hard on the loves one left behind, so let’s make a checklist of things to talk about and write plans for.
+Heaven is a wonderful place, and grief is hard on the loved one left behind, so let’s make a checklist of things to talk about and write plans for.

 - Box…how fancy does it have to be?
 I have picked out 3 caskets in my lifetime, and I vote for the cheapest pine box, wrapped with a quilt.
 Some people store their caskets at home, but you can make other pre-arrangements!
 Cremation containers come in many formats.

 - Bouquets…plant a tree in my memory, and have a few arrangements at my service, but don’t spend heaps on roses for my casket spray.
 I once made a casket spray using wheat, flax, ditch grasses, and tiger lilies for $35, not $350…you can do a great job yourself, but most people wouldn’t attempt this.
-What’s your favourite flower ?
-Do you want graveside roses in vials for your mourning family ?
+What’s your favorite flower?
+Do you want graveside roses in vials for your mourning family?
 I have seen a toy tractor as part of the spray, and a viola at the altar.

-- Bearers…who do you want to carry you to the grave ?
-Women can be given this honour, too.
-The pallbearers might all wear matching tee shirts and jeans, which honours a young life lost.
+- Bearers…who do you want to carry you to the grave?
+Women can be given this honor, too.
+The pallbearers might all wear matching tee shirts and jeans, which honors a young life lost.
 List a few alternates.

-- Bulletins…Get your picture taken, one you really like.
-In the digital world lots of great photo stories are possible for the service bulletin.
+- Bulletins…Get your picture was taken, one you really like.
+In the digital world, lots of great photo stories are possible for the service bulletin.
 You can put a copy in your funeral plans file which you are starting after reading this article.
-I have also seen a video screen picture on the altar, and a power point picture as the banner for the service.
+I have also seen a video screen picture on the altar, and a PowerPoint picture as the banner for the service.

-- Beliefs…What is your favourite Scripture verse or saying ?
+- Beliefs…What is your favorite Scripture verse or saying?
 A woman who died of cancer had a verse about “What Cancer Cannot Do”.
-You might have a special verse that describes your faith journey, and encourages the mourners.
+You might have a special verse that describes your faith journey and encourages the mourners.
 What message do you want your pastor to preach?

 - Blessing with music.
-Music is a powerful release and great comforter.
+Music is a powerful release and a great comforter.
 Choose the songs that are special to your journey which will bless the grieving congregation.
-I have witnessed young teens play for their dad’s funeral, and seen the power of bagpipes and the violin as solos.
+I have witnessed young teens play for their dad’s funeral, and see the power of bagpipes and the violin as solos.
 “Jesus loves me” is universal in its healing power.
-Some younger folks tune in with popular CD’s.
-Start collecting the tunes now that you want relayed at your life celebration.
-Three part harmony was a real blessing at a graveside ceremony where family members and friends covered the grave by hand with long handled spades.
+Some younger folks tune in with popular CDs.
+Start collecting the tunes now that you want to be relayed at your life celebration.
+Three-part harmony was a real blessing at a graveside ceremony where family members and friends covered the grave by hand with long-handled spades.
 The physical action of laying the soil helps the healing process.

 - Balls and balloons.
 I have seen grandkids throw golf balls into the grave as they say farewell to a beloved grandfather.
 White balloons were a strong connection for our family to relate their love of fun to their deceased grandma who delighted in their water balloon games.
 The children released the balloons at the graveside.

-- Biography…My favourite page of the Globe and Mail is the back page, where I read of a life well lived.
-What key points do you need to jot down about your story ?
-Would you spend some time writing your own obituary ?
+- Biography…My favorite page of the Globe and Mail is the back page, where I read of a life well-lived.
+What key points do you need to jot down about your story?
+Would you spend some time writing your own obituary?
 This is a key area where your foresight could really help out your grieving family.
-Reading the eulogy, publishing the obituary, these are big tasks, and you can soften the hardship by offering your words, recorded on paper and disk.
+Reading the eulogy, publishing the obituary, are big tasks, and you can soften the hardship by offering your words, recorded on paper and disk.
 Would you ask 3 friends from hockey, golf, and your Bible study group to speak about you?

 - Buns…Raisin buns are a traditional funeral food, along with meat, cheese, pickles, and dainties.
 Breaking bread together around a table is a healing thing.

-There is a trend to have no funeral, or a private graveside ceremony.
+There is a trend to have no funeral or a private graveside ceremony.
 I think this shortchanges the community.
-We need to grieve, to hug, and talk about the loved one lost.
+We need to grieve, hug, and talk about the loved one lost.
 Don’t forgo the chance to create a community bond of caring, have a funeral!